yepooo/Boston-House-Pricing-/README.md

 7.Make Predictions: Finally, you can use the trained model to make predictions on new data points and evaluate its performance.

+TECHNOLOGIES USED:

+1.Python

+2.Numpy and Pandas for data cleaning

+3.Matplotlib for data visualization

+4.Sklearn for model building

+5.Jupyter notebook